alice-comfy/SeismicDB/README.md

 ```
 ## Using dtf files

-Tectonic comes with a commandline tool `dtfcat` to inspect the file metadata and all the stored events into either JSON or CSV.
+Seismic comes with a commandline tool `dtfcat` to inspect the file metadata and all the stored events into either JSON or CSV.

 Options: